getwax/wax/packages/plugins/README.md

+TODO link to other module bootstrapping repos, mention this is mainly safe

+maybe ideas in here for cool new plugins to build?

+one pager in hackmd  or somewher else
+- AA libs
+- module bootstrapping

 # Plugins

 Please note, these plugins are in a pre-alpha state and are not ready for production use.
 In their current state, the plugins are meant for testing and experimentation.